Tyldar/epitech-api/README.md

 # EpitechAPI
 An easy and modular API to request information from the Epitech's intranet.

+**I'm currently re-writting the project to make a v2.
+Don't use it for production projects but for testing.**

 # Installation
 The EpitechAPI library use PHP and its cURL extension
 * [PHP >= 5.4](http://www.php.net/)